TeamHypersomnia/Hypersomnia/docs/pages/todo/brainstorm_now.md

 - make reveal in explorer work for both files and folders
 	- cause it also works for dirs

-- "unique" naming for unique sprite decorations et cetera

-- templatize some dangling memory stream arguments
-- we should use asynchronous texture transfers, especially when we'll be regenerating atlases
+- asynchronous texture transfers, especially when regenerating atlases